LazyScar/BiliBili-To-English/CONTRIBUTION.md

 # How to Contribute a New Language

-We are thrilled that you want to contribute to the BiliBili Multi-Language Translator!
+We are thrilled that you want to contribute to the BiliBili To English!
 Adding a new language is a great way to help users from all over the world.

 Follow these steps to add a new language: